FearLessXT/UnionFind-Algorithm/README.md

-# The Fist Algorithm of Union Find.
+# The First Algorithm of Union Find.

 - Dynamic connectivity
 - Quick Find